ManunjayBhardwaj/Manunjay_Langchain/README.md

 - 🔥 **Understanding `temperature`**: Learn how this parameter changes the randomness and creativity of LLM outputs.
 - 💬 **LLM Invocation Example**: See how to call a language model using LangChain and Ollama.
 - 🔄 **LLM Chains**: Utilize prompt templates and chains for more structured interactions.
+- 🧠 **Memory in LangChain**: Understand how conversational memory is used to maintain context.
+- 🤖 **Using Agents**: Learn how to build dynamic workflows using LangChain agents.

 ## 📂 Repository Contents